Engin-Boot/pong-stage-VinayBhutange/Stage0/Account.md

 Then -Ask user to SignUp.

-### Scenario: User has account but currently the player has logged out.
+### Scenario: User has account but currently the player has logged out

 Given -Working internet connection.